The WSIB generally maintains the loss of earnings (LOE) benefits the worker was receiving at the start of a temporary work disruption.

 Reference to LOE benefits should be read to include wage loss benefits for accidents prior to 1998, including temporary total disability benefits, future economic loss (FEL) supplements, and 147(2) permanent disability supplements.

-The WSIB may provide additional LOE benefits during a temporary work disruption if the worker experiences an additional loss of earnings during this period due to his/her work-related injury/disease.
+The WSIB may provide additional LOE benefits during a temporary work disruption if the worker experiences an additional loss of earnings during this period due to their work-related injury/disease.

 The purpose of this policy is to outline the circumstances under which the WSIB may provide additional LOE benefits to a worker during a temporary work disruption.

-This policy applies to workers who are partially impaired and fit for suitable and available work at, or subsequent to the start of a temporary work disruption.
-To determine what constitutes “suitable work” see 19-02-01, Work Reintegration Principles, Concepts and Definitions.
+This policy applies to workers who are partially impaired and fit for suitable and available work at, or subsequent to, the start of a temporary work disruption.
+To determine what constitutes “suitable work” see 19-02-07, RTW Overview and Key Concepts.

 - layoffs resulting from temporary changes in the availability of work due to economic factors (e.g., plant retooling, holiday shutdown)